We may earn income from links in this post. Please read this Disclosure for details.

 To help me compile the ultimate list of the best traditional Oaxacan food to try in Mexico’s most delicious state, I called upon some local foodie experts.

-I also relied on Suzanne Barbezat in Oaxaca City.
-Not only is she an award-winning writer and book author (Frida Kahlo at Home) but she’s lived in Oaxaca City since 1997 where, along with her Mexico-born spouse, they operate Discover Oaxaca tours.
+Suzanne Barbezat in Oaxaca City also contributed her favourite dishes.
+Not only is she an award-winning author (Frida Kahlo at Home) but she’s lived in Oaxaca City since 1997 where, along with her Mexico-born spouse, they operate Discover Oaxaca tours.

-In this list of Oaxaca food to try (one for every day of the month!), we share our favourite local tours, street food stalls, cooking classes and markets.
+In this list of Oaxaca food to try, we share our favourite local tours, street food stalls, cooking classes and markets.

 There’s even a recipe or two.
 Buen provecho!